gauravuj/dook-software-project/docs/UserGuide.md

 ![Success Add Command Contact](images/AddCommandContactsSuccess.png)

-In the event that the command entered is invalid, the below error message will be shown:
+In the event that the command entered is **invalid**, the below error message will be shown:

 ![Invalid Add Command Contact](images/AddCommandInvalid.png)

-In the event that there is an existing user in the contact book, the below error message will be shown:
+In the event that there is an **existing user** in the contact book, the below error message will be shown:

 ![Duplicate Add Command Contact](images/AddCommandDuplicate.png)

 #### Adding a Professor

-You have just taken CS2040S and you now have a favorite Professor in SoC!
+**Situation:** You have just taken CS2040S and you now have a favorite Professor in SoC!
 You would like to stay in contact with them and have their updated contact details at your fingertips.

 To add a specific Professor to the Dook,